-Revenues collected from the State were 89% and 93% of total parking revenues for the years ended June 30, 2022 and 2021, respectively.
+Revenues collected from the State were 83% and 83% of total parking revenues for the years ended June 30, 2024 and 2023, respectively.
 Any substantial decrease in these revenues could have a material adverse effect on the operations of the Authority.
+See footnote M for subsequent event regarding changes in revenues collected from the State.